The smallest LED flasher circuit ever built is the one shown in this article.

 Semiconductors | Transistor BC547 | 1 |

-We will explore this phenomenon and more in a future article, along with tweaks and other uses.
+We will explore this phenomenon and more in a future article along with changes and other uses.

-The flashing speed can be adjusted by changing the values of the 2.7k resistor or 100µF capacitor, or both.
+The flashing speed is adjusted by changing the values of the 2.7k resistor or 100µF capacitor or both.

 Just remember the voltage needs to stay above 9V for everything to work properly.